The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Julian Opie's Luc And Ludivine Get Married (pair 08) (signed) is estimated to be worth between £8,500 to £13,000.
-This digital print artwork, created in 2007, has shown consistent value growth since its first sale in September 2012.
+The value of Julian Opie’s Luc And Ludivine Get Married (pair 08) (signed) is estimated to be worth between £9,000 and £13,000.
+This digital print artwork, created in 2007, has an auction history of one sale on 19th September 2012.
+There have been no sales within the last 12 months or in the last five years.
 The edition size of this artwork is limited to 10.

 Meaning & Analysis